acvos/capillary/README.md

 ## Description
 Express your code as functional pipelines and forget the differences between synchronous and asyncronous control flow!

-No callbacks, no promises, no sagas or thunks - same control flow fragments for everything:
+No callbacks, no promises, no sagas or thunks - same control flow  for syncronous and asyncronous data.
-- Want to react on debounsed input change events?
-Sure.
-- Want to decide which API to fetch after some other API response is available?
-Easy!
-- Want to map a function over an API response?
-Why not!

 ## Features
 - Simple control flow abstractions
-- Objects, arrays and primitive data doesn't require wrapper functions
 - Dynamic switching between different transport mechanisms
 - Ability to add any pure function to the pipeline with lifting
 - Easy automated testing and fuzzing